Hello, and thank you for visiting my website.

-- Visit the House Democrats’ Caucus Newsroom for up-to-date information on what’s going on in your state capital, and check out our Values Page to see how we’re creating a better future for Washington.
+- Visit the House Democrats’ Caucus Newsroom and our Press Releases Page for up-to-date information on what’s going on in your state capital, and check out our Values Page to see how we’re creating a better future for Washington.

 - Sign up here for the Daily E-Clips